SyedWasifAbbas5/node-cal-app/README.md

-# Create a new directory for your project and navigate into it:
+# Create a new directory for your project:
 ```
 mkdir calculator-app
 ```